Ternatean–Portuguese conflicts: Siege of Ternate (1570–1575)

-Tidorean-Portuguese alliance 1578–1605
+Tidorean-Portuguese alliance (1578–1605)

 The triumph of Babullah nevertheless evoked anxiety among other political players in the region.
-The Sultan of Tidore, Gapi Baguna, feared for the hegemony of his victorious neighbour and contacted the Portuguese in Ambon in 1576.
+The Sultan of Tidore, Gapi Baguna, feared for the hegemony of his victorious neighbor and contacted the Portuguese in Ambon in 1576.
 Although Babullah discovered his scheming and took him prisoner for a while, he could not stop the Portuguese-Tidorese alliance to take form.
-A Ternatean invasion of Tidore was carried out, and although Babullah’s troops had some success and nearly succeeded in killing Sancho de Vasconcellos, the Portuguese were able to construct a fort on the east side of Tidore in early 1578.
+A Ternatean invasion of Tidore was carried out, and although Babullah's troops had some success and nearly succeeded in killing Sancho de Vasconcellos, the Portuguese were able to construct a fort on the east side of Tidore in early 1578.
 It was a strategical arrangement, and there was little love lost between the Portuguese and Tidorese.
 The new Portuguese stronghold, Fort Reis Magos, was situated north of the later Tidorese capital Soasiu.
 Although relatively modest, it was sufficient to deter Ternatean aims.
 Another problem for Babullah was the Bacan Sultanate whose ruler Dom João was a baptized Christian.
 Although he forced Dom João to give up his Portuguese leanings in about 1575 and poisoned the ruler two years later, Babullah always had to count on the clandestine hostility of the Bacanese.
 On the whole, Babullah was nevertheless an extremely successful ruler who expanded his realm in all directions in eastern Indonesia and was known as the Lord of Seventy-two Islands.
 Islam served as a formidable anti-Portuguese uniting force, and its dissemination accelerated.

 When Francis Drake visited Ternate during his circumnavigation in 1579, Babullah made efforts to ally with the English and suggested a joint attack against the Portuguese fort in Tidore.
-This was rejected by Drake, though the Sultan gave him a ring as a token of friendship and held expectations of a future Anglo-Ternatan alliance.
-Babullah also made diplomatic forays towards the Muslim states of Aceh, Johore, Brunei and West Java, though no concrete enterprise came out of this.
+This was rejected by Drake, though the Sultan gave him a ring as a token of friendship and held expectations of a future Anglo-Ternatean alliance.
+Babullah also made diplomatic forays towards the Muslim states of Aceh, Johore, Brunei, and West Java, though no concrete enterprise came out of this.
 More important was assistance from the port cities in Java, whose ships fought the Portuguese positions in Ambon.

 Spanish intervention

 The uneasy understanding between the Portuguese traders and Ternate was disturbed by the union between Spain and Portugal in 1581.
-The Spanish were by now securely established in the Philippines and had some interest in reaching at the economic resources of the Moluccas.
-Although the Spanish and Portuguese domains were administratively separated, a series of seaborne expeditions from Manila were launched in 1582, 1584, 1585, 1593 and 1603.
+The Spaniards were by now securely established in the Philippines and had some interest in reaching at the economic resources of the Moluccas.
+Although the Spanish and Portuguese domains were administratively separated, and trade between them was formally prohibited, Portugal asked for free economic and military support.
+A series of seaborne expeditions were launched from the Spanish hub of Manila in 1582, 1584, 1585, 1593, and 1603.
 None of these were successful, and Iberian presence in the region remained limited to Tidore and parts of Ambon.